AlibabaCloudDocs/csk/intl.en-US/introduction/Scenarios.md

 **Optimal continuous delivery process**

-Working with Jenkins, Container Service automatically finishes the complete process of DevOps from code submitting to application deployment, makes sure that only codes passed the automated test can be delivered and deployed, and efficiently replaces the traditional method of complicated deployment and slow iteration in the industry.
+Working with Jenkins, Container Service encompasses the complete process of DevOps from code submission to application deployment in an automated fashion.
+It makes sure that only codes passing the automated test can be delivered and deployed, and efficiently replaces the traditional method of complicated deployment and slow iteration in the industry.

 **Container Service can implement:**